faroedev/faroe.dev/pages/references/user-server-actions/actions/create_user.md

 # create_user action

 Create a new user.
-THe email address should be stored in a case-sensitive format.
+The email address should be stored as-is, with the casing preserved.

 ## Parameters